-I’ve been back from horseback riding in Greece for over a week and am almost out of the woods with bookings and inquiries.
-Being hit by the real world is quite a shock after...
+Land of the Greek Gods I’ve been back from horseback riding in Crete for over a week and am almost out of the woods with bookings and inquiries.
+Being hit by the real world...
 Read more

 Horseback Riding in Greece

 Horseback riding in Greece offers one of the most attractive bargains in Europe.
 The best place to go in the Greek Archipelago is the island of Crete.
 It is the largest of the Greek islands and lies between Europe and North Africa which gives it an agreeable, temperate climate, attracting tourists year around.
 The interior of the island is made up of fertile valleys with olive groves, vineyards, vegetables and fruit surrounded by rugged mountains going up to 7,000 ft. offering interesting, varied terrain for riders which your sure-footed horses handle with ease.
 You will pass through remote hillside villages where peasants still use donkeys to help them farm.
 Riders can enjoy the adventure of steep trails and fast canters in the valleys.
 The wild scenery is magnificent and the island is surrounded by the clear blue of the Mediterranean Sea.
 There are fine beaches to ride on and chances to swim with your horse when weather permits.